 Opportunities abound for clinical experiences in a variety of locations, from public schools to hospitals to rehab facilities to Elmhurst University’s own Speech-Language-Hearing Clinic.

 Our students have unique training opportunities, such as:

 - Serving individuals with Down syndrome at Gigi’s Playhouse, with whom we partner

-- Serving adult students with autism and other disabilities in the College’s Elmhurst Learning and Success Academy (ELSA)
+- Serving adult students with autism and other disabilities in the University’s Elmhurst Learning and Success Academy (ELSA)

 - Supporting adults through an aphasia support group run by Elmhurst faculty

 - Receiving hands-on training in fiberoptic endoscopic evaluation of swallowing (FEES)